HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 I have reached into a used toilet bowl to retrieve a tiny doggy and really, once is enough.

 ### "No kids on the table."
 I think kids on the table and counters is probably mostly fine, maybe, but I would prefer to not have feet on the table or heads too far from the tile floor.
 So I don't let kids be on the table.
-The line is no knees or bums.
+I define "kids on the table" as knees or bums resting on the surface.
+They can lean.

 This rule doesn't mean that teenagers can never sit on the counter, or that parents can't be on the table to fix the light or whatever, but kids shouldn't do those things.
 Freedom should go from less to more.
 They should start out life with very few freedoms which gradually increase until they are completely free.
 If they start with the whole world as their oyster, and then rules are placed on them as teenagers, they will feel sad because they are losing freedom.

 ### "Not food"
 When a child is chewing or sucking on a toy, I make them spit it out and the quickest thing to say is "not food."
 I think toddlers will understand that more than "don't put that in your mouth."
 If they don't know the word don't, it will be confusing.

+I say this so often about headphone cords.
+Are they tasty?

 ### "Be nice to your future self.
 Give yourself presents in the future, and not punches."
 Some actions we take today will give a present to our future self, like brushing teeth, or studying for a test.
 Some give punches to our future self, like leaving clean clothes in the laundry hamper or staying up late.
 There's a giant conveyor belt with items coming towards us, and our past self placed every one.
 Live your life so that you always prioritize your future self.
 Opt for a little pain in the present for a large reward in the future.
 Don't borrow from your future self, or your life will get worse and worse and you'll have fewer and fewer resources to deal with it.